jiahaoli57/FinOL/docs/source/extending.rst

 ===============

 ``FinOL`` is designed with extensibility in mind, allowing users to integrate their own models and datasets for benchmarking purposes.
-This section provides a step-by-step guide on how to add new methods and datasets to the ``FinOL`` framework.
+This section provides a step-by-step guide on how to extend the ``FinOL`` framework.

 .. contents::
     :local: